 Manage Daemon tools

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage and lockdown Daemon Tools Pro using PolicyPak.

 I’ve already got the “DAEMON Tools Pro” installed on my target computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “EastSales User4.”
 If we open up this application here from the start menu and go to “Tools/Preferences,” we can see a number of settings here for a user to get in trouble with.